 Continue your voyage through Moroccan history at the Saadian Tombs, an imperial necropolis of the former royal family, built from gleaming-white Carrara marble.
 Nearby is the Bahia Palace, a relatively recent (19th century) addition to Marrakech but worth visiting for the supreme luxury of its interiors, from the sprawling mosaics of the grand courtyard to the intricate zouak-style woodwork of the chambers.

-Where to stay in Marrakech: You’d have to be absolutely bonkers not to stay in a riad.
-There are lots of options, but we opted for the Riad le Saadien, which is in a great location in the kasbah, just a short walk from the major sites.
-We paid about $95 a night, which included a tasty breakfast that set us up for a full day of exploring.
-The service was top notch and there’s a nice little terrace where we enjoyed some sun in between rushing around the city.
+Where to stay in Marrakech: When in Morocco… stay in a riad!
+There are tons of options, but on my most recent visit, I opted for the Riad le Saadien, which is in a great location in the kasbah, just a short walk from the major sites.
+I paid about $95 a night, which included a tasty breakfast that set us up for a full day of exploring.
+The staff were wonderful and there’s also lovely little terrace where we enjoyed some sun in between rushing around the city.

-If you didn’t get a chance to examine some of the city’s souks in between your historical meanderings on day one, take some time to do that in the morning.
-Hopefully, you’ll have a basic sense of direction at this point, so you can more confidently wander through the sacks of spices, gilded kitchenware, and earthen pottery, safe in the knowledge you can retrace your steps.
-If you do get lost, it’s best to ask in shops for help with directions, as local wags in the street will often want a few dirhams for any help they proffer.
+If you didn’t get a chance to wander through some of the city’s souks in between your historical meanderings on day one, take some time to do that in the morning.
+Hopefully, you’ll have a basic sense of direction at this point, so you can more confidently wander through the sacks of spices, gilded kitchenware, and earthen pottery, safe in the knowledge you can retrace your steps if it all gets too much.
+If you do get lost, it’s best to ask in shops for help with directions, as local kids in the street will often want a few dirhams for any help they proffer.

 You might have read lots about Souk Semmarine before visiting, and while it is the biggest market in the medina, you get just as much of a local flavor from any of the others you inevitably stumble upon as you wander through the alleyways, so don’t feel obliged to go out of your way.

-Another unmissable Marrakech sight is the Ben Yousseff Madrasa, a former place of Qur’anic learning with elaborate stucco work – much more beautifully decorated than any school we ever attended!
+In my opinion, an unmissable Marrakech sight is the Ben Yousseff Madrasa, a former place of Qur’anic learning with elaborate stucco work — much more beautifully decorated than any school I ever attended!

-The last must-see spot in Marrakech is the Jardin Majorelle.
+And the last must-see spot in Marrakech is the Jardin Majorelle.
 Yes, it’s touristy.
-Yes, every person who visits Morocco has a photo on their Instagram.
-Yes, it’s still worth it.
+Yes, every person who visits Morocco has a photo of it on their Instagram.
+Yes, it’s still totally worth it.
 Built by French painter Jacques Majorelle, the ultramarine-blue house is like a sapphire jewel set in a garden of giant succulents.
 Remember to get tickets online beforehand unless you want to queue in the sun

 Jardin Majorelle is famously associated with Yves Saint Laurent, who lived in it with his partner for many years.
 In tribute to this association, there’s a recently opened museum dedicated to the fashion icon just around the corner to round off the day, filled with details about the designer’s inspirations and iconic creations.

-After two days in Marrakech, you will probably be in need of a break, so head out of town on a daytrip into the Atlas Mountains.
-One of the most worthwhile options is the Ouzoud Waterfalls, easily reachable through guided tours like this one.
+After two days in Marrakech, you’ll probably be in need of a break, so head out of town on a daytrip into the Atlas Mountains.
+One of the highlights of my time in the country was the Ouzoud Waterfalls, easily reachable through guided tours like this one.
 It is a good three hours each way and the route is, for the most part, along rather uninspiring roads, so bring along something to entertain yourself with.

-Once you get to the falls, it’s a reasonably easy walk down to the cliffs – the walk back up may be more of a struggle, especially if you gorge yourself (as we did) on tagine and chicken brochettes!
-Our guide was very informative about the geological history of the falls, which makes for a nice intellectual complement to the physical hiking.
+Once you get to the falls, it’s a reasonably easy walk down to the cliffs — the walk back up may be more of a struggle, especially if you gorge yourself (as I did) on tagine and chicken brochettes!
+Our guide was super informative about the geological history of the falls, which made for a nice intellectual complement to the physical hiking.
 You can also take a boat ride to the foot of the gushing water for a light, refreshing spritz.

 Three hours away by bus or two and a half by car, Essaouira is a completely different experience from Marrakech.
 This relaxing beach haven is all about the chilled vibes.

-We recommend spending your first day just decompressing on the wide-open sandy expanses, enjoying a dip in the cooling sea.
-Even in winter, the temperature is pretty mild, though bear in mind the city’s reputation for windiness – one of the reasons kitesurfing and other water sports are popular with visitors.
+I recommend spending your first day just decompressing on the wide-open sandy expanses, enjoying a dip in the cooling sea.
+Even in winter, the temperature is pretty mild, though bear in mind the city’s reputation for windiness –- one of the reasons kitesurfing and other water sports are popular with visitors.

-In the evening, retreat to one of the many rooftop terraces and watch the sunset on the horizon.
+In the evening, retreat to one of the many rooftop terraces and watch the sunset.

-Now that you’re suitably mellow, it’s time to head into the old town.
-Essaouira’s medina is less impressive than Marrakech’s, but it’s also a lot more navigable.
+Now that you’re suitably mellowed out, it’s time to head into the old town.
+Essaouira’s medina is less impressive than Marrakech’s, but that’s a bonus, as it means it’s also a lot more navigable.
 Another plus is that the people wandering the streets tend to be friendlier and the vendors less pushy.